The Geometry of Hidden Modes in Distance-Based Formation Control: Dynamic Implications of Hidden Modes

 \subsection{Case Study: Minimally Rigid Framework}

-To illustrate the shape recovery dichotomy for an infinitesimally rigid framework, we consider a minimally rigid formation of four agents in the plane, as shown in Figures~\ref{fig:shape_recovery_dichotomy_1} and~\ref{fig:shape_recovery_dichotomy_2}.
-An impulsive input is applied at node 1.
+We consider a minimally rigid formation of four agents in the plane, with an impulsive input applied at node~1.
+The simulations integrate the linearized model \eqref{eq:first-order-lti-ifac}.

-First, we consider an input $w_0$ chosen to be orthogonal to the local rotational vector at the actuated node, $\langle [v_r]_1, w_0 \rangle = 0$.
-This corresponds to Case 1 of Proposition~\ref{prop:shape_recovery_dichotomy}, which predicts that the rotational mode is not excited ($c_r=0$).
+First, we consider an input $w_0$ orthogonal to the local rotational vector at the actuated node, $\langle [v_r]_1, w_0 \rangle = 0$.
+This corresponds to Case~1 of Proposition~\ref{prop:shape_recovery_dichotomy}, which predicts that the rotational mode is not excited ($c_r=0$).
 Figure~\ref{fig:shape_recovery_dichotomy_1}(a) shows the resulting motion: the formation undergoes a pure translation.
 Figure~\ref{fig:shape_recovery_dichotomy_1}(b) confirms this, showing that all edge length errors decay to zero after the initial transient, and the formation perfectly recovers its shape.

-Next, we consider an input $w_0$ that has a component aligned with the local rotational vector, $\langle [v_r]_1, w_0 \rangle \neq 0$.
-This corresponds to Case 2 of the proposition.
-This input excites the rotational mode ($c_r \neq 0$).
-Figure~\ref{fig:shape_recovery_dichotomy_2}(a) shows that the final motion is a combination of translation and rotation.
-This global rotation causes the framework to deform, as shown in Figure~\ref{fig:shape_recovery_dichotomy_2}(b), where the edge length errors converge to persistent, non-zero values.
-This simulation provides a clear dynamic validation of our geometric analysis.
+Next, we consider an input $w_0$ with a component along the local rotational vector, $\langle [v_r]_1, w_0 \rangle \neq 0$ (Case~2).
+This input excites the rotational mode ($c_r\neq 0$): Figure~\ref{fig:shape_recovery_dichotomy_2}(a) shows that the final motion combines a translation with a rotation of the whole formation.
+Unlike a translation, this displacement does not preserve the inter-agent distances, and Figure~\ref{fig:shape_recovery_dichotomy_2}(b) shows the edge length errors converge to persistent, non-zero values, providing a clear dynamic validation of our geometric analysis.

-The case study demonstrates the shape recovery dichotomy, but a deeper geometric explanation is needed to unify our contributions.
-The fundamental reason for this behavior lies in the geometry of the mapping from the 2D input space to the 3D space of RBM coordinates.
-As we will now show, this mapping is constrained in a way that directly explains the dichotomy.

-This geometric structure provides the final link between our two main contributions.
-The mapping from an input $w_0 \in \mathbb{R}^2$ to the RBM coordinates $c=(c_x, c_y, c_r) \in \mathbb{R}^3$ is a linear transformation whose image is the ``controllable plane" shown in Figure~\ref{fig:unreachable_rbm_illustration}.
-The normal vector to this plane, $n_c$, has a direct physical meaning: it is the coordinate vector of the uncontrollable RBM.

-To derive this vector, we seek the coordinates of an RBM that is uncontrollable.
-Let an arbitrary RBM be represented by the coordinate vector $c=(c_x, c_y, c_r)^\top$, such that its motion is $v = c_x v_x + c_y v_y + c_r v_r$.
-By Lemma~\ref{lem.pinning}, this mode is uncontrollable if and only if its motion at the actuated node is zero, $v_i=0$.
-This gives the constraint: